What you can get

 - Use current technologies in the implementation of administrative, clinical, and laboratory procedures.

-- Demonstrate competency in the knowledge and skills required for entry-level medical assisting practice.
+- Demonstrate the academic knowledge and technical skills necessary for entry-level medical assisting practice.

 - Display professionalism by projecting a positive attitude, working as a team member, showing initiative and responsibility, and displaying sensitivity to cultural diversity.